 to find something to eat, but did not.
 At the trading post we found Russian half breed in charge, but as the woman said, he had no provisions, --he was expecting a supply in about 15 days.
 His name is Andrew.
 He seems a very pleas ant young fellow, and treated us very kindly.
-His wife got breakfast for us-- coffee and 2 hard Tack each, and to men who had been living on meat and fish for

-$\sqrt[4]{\sqrt{\sqrt{\frac{2 \text{ months}}{N}}} } who had been living on meat and fish for$ $<math display="block"> \sqrt[4]{\sqrt{\frac{2 \text{ months}}{N}}} , and without salt to[0], it was a$ delicious meal.
-And rew gave us a house tolive in, and after eating our breakfast weturned in and got some sleep.
-Sometime during the day two miners arrived from whom we got a sack of flower enough to last 3 or 4 days.
+His wife got breakfast for us-coffee and 2 hard Tack each, and to men who had been living on meat and fish for 2 months, and without salt to[o], it was a delicious meal.
+Andrew gave us a house to live in, and after eating our breakfast we turned in and got some sleep.
+Some time during the day two miners arrived from whom we got a sack of flower enough to last 3 or 4 days.
 Andrew says he has got some good machine oil so we will live on that and fish till the steamer comes up the river with supplies Hot and dry.
 Flies and mosquitoes badd Have not life enough to do anything but eat and sleep.

-" Sat 27 Too cloudy for our o[b]servation.
+"Sat 27 Too cloudy for our o[b]servation.
 Some